m0nkeyplay/simple-alphabet-cipher/README.md

 # simple-alphabet-cipher

-a module created after a dinner talk with my 7 year old.
+a module created after a dinner talk with my (then) 7 year old.
 We are using it to learn about programming.

 Use it to scramble and descramble messages.